-One of the most frequently asked questions in my classes is: What is twang?
+One of the most frequently asked questions in my classes is:

 Often, especially with beginners, the voice slips backwards and loses its presence - especially in the head voice.
 The so-called twang sound counteracts this by making it possible to place the sound as far forward as possible.